nishantrpai/talk2tab/README.md

-# LLM Agent Chrome Extension
+# Snip ✨ Chrome Extension

 An AI assistant that uses your browser tabs and visited pages as context to answer questions and provide data in your requested format.